Here are two very informative

 Rubber bellow gently removed, securing clamp visible

-When pressing down the return spring the clamp can be taken out (should almost fall out)
+When pressing down the return spring the clamp can be taken

 Inside of the vacuum part, one way air valve visible